 Credit risk is the possibility that an issuer or other counterparty to an investment will not fulfill its obligation.
-Standard and Poor's has assigned STAR Ohio and the First American Government Obligation an AAAm rating, the FHLMC, FHLB, FFCB and FNMA bonds an AA+ rating, the U.S. Treasury notes have a AA+ rating, the U.S. Treasury bonds have a A-1+ rating and commercial paper an A-1 and A-1+ rating.
+Standard and Poor's has assigned STAR Ohio and the First American Government Obligation an AAAm rating, the FHLMC, FHLB, FFCB and FNMA bonds an AA+ rating, the U.S. Treasury notes have a AA+ rating, the U.S. Treasury bills have a A-1+ rating and commercial paper an A-1 and A-1+ rating.
 Ohio Municipal securities carried a Moody's rating of Aa2.
 Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard service rating.
-The School District's investment policy requires certain credit ratings for some investments as allowed by state law
+The School District's investment policy requires certain credit ratings for some investments as allowed by state law.

 Concentration of credit risk is the possibility of loss attributed to the magnitude of the School District's investment in a single issuer.
-More than 5% of the School District's investments are in FHLMC bonds, FHLB bonds and commercial paper for the following; Citigroup Global and Nitixis NY.
+More than 5% of the School District's investments are in FHLMC bonds, FHLB bonds and FFCB bonds.
 These investments are presented in the table on the previous page.
 The investment in STAR Ohio is a pooled investment and not of a single issuer.
 The School District's policy does not specify stricter limits than allowed by law.